Amy-Singleton/WooCommerce-Quantity-Alert-Email/README.md

 ### FTP/SFTP installation

-<p>The ftp/sftp installation method involves downloading our plugin and uploading it to your WordPress installation with Filezilla, Putty or BitVise</p>
+The ftp/sftp installation method involves downloading our plugin and uploading it to your WordPress installation with Filezilla, Putty or BitVise

 1. Login to your FTP/SFTP Software in your local development environment
 1. Locate the file you want to upload
 1. Drag the plugin into the wp-content/plugins/ directory